-Yes, it’s probably the healthiest thing you can do for your baby.
+Yes, nursing is probably the healthiest thing you can do for your baby.
 It’s really, really good for you.
 It benefits fathers, too.
 And society at large.
 Heck, even some burn units use breastmilk to heal injuries!

 So what’s the problem?
 Where does this miraculous gift from God fall short?

 I can not stress this enough: breastfeeding will NOT fully prevent pregnancy!
 Many, many women think think they can rely on breastfeeding as birth control.
 (I did!)
 Maybe you even nursed once before and never got pregnant.
 Trust me on this, it could still happen.
 You can get pregnant while exclusively breastfeeding.

 I like to give facts though, and not just my own opinion.
 According to La Leche League, a woman who practices ecological breastfeeding (where there is no scheduling of feedings, no use of pacifiers or bottles, and no separation of mom and baby) have almost no chance of becoming pregnant in the first 3 months postpartum, a 2 percent chance of becoming pregnant between 3-6 months, and a 6 percent chance of becoming pregnant after 6 months.

 So there’s “almost no chance” of getting pregnant in the first 3 months and 2 percent chance between 3-6 months if you practice “ecological breastfeeding.”
 Let’s take a moment to revisit the terms of ecological breastfeeding: no scheduling of feedings, no use of pacifiers or bottles, and no separation of mom and baby.
 That’s a tough order to fill.
 You can probably do feeding without scheduling.
 And maybe you can survive 6 months without ever being separated.
 But no pacifiers or bottles?
 For six months?!?
 I’m sure there are women who can do that, but not very many.